stevenwdhu/cs6620-fall2025-week4/README.md

 3. Save your changes
 4. Commit and Push Your Fixes

-## Step 5: Observe the CI Pipeline
+## Step 5: Create a Pull Request

-1. Go to the "Actions" tab in your GitHub repository
+Go to your repository on GitHub
+You should see a notification to create a Pull Request for your fix-lint-errors branch Click "Compare & pull request"
+Add a description of what you fixed
+Click "Create pull request"

-2. Watch the CI pipeline run
+## Step 6: Observe the CI Pipeline

-3. Verify the pipeline passes successfully with a green checkmark ✅
+On the Pull Request page, watch the CI pipeline run Verify the pipeline passes successfully with a green checkmark ✅ Once the checks pass, click "Merge pull request"
+Click "Confirm merge" to merge your changes into the main branch

 ## 📝 Submission Requirements